-- Jim Stachowiak, Director of Assistive Technology, Northwestern University
+- Jim Stachowiak, Accessible Technology Strategy and Operations Lead, Northwestern University

 - Length of Session: 1-hr

 The past few years have brought significant change and challenges on college campuses.
 Students have experienced new barriers to learning along with different impacts of previously existing ones, especially related to mental health.
 Instructors have had to adjust to changing norms to offer more inclusive, accessible, and flexible learning opportunities.
 This presentation will explore Northwestern’s unique, multi-unit collaborative practicum approach to educate instructors on practical ways to implement UDL solutions in course design syllabi, course pages, course materials, assessments, and learning experiences to address mental health issues and support all students.